2021 Algerian parliamentary election

 Snap parliamentary elections were held in Algeria on 12 June 2021 to elect all 407 members of the People's National Assembly.
-Initially expected for 2022, the elections were held early in the context of a constitutional amendment propagated by a referendum in November 2020.
+Initially expected to be held in 2022, the elections were brought forward following a constitutional amendment approved in a referendum in November 2020.

 Background

 2017 legislative election

-The legislative election of May 2017 was characterized by a low turnout of 35%, even worse than the 43% of the legislative election of 2012.
-Polls showed a renewal of the ruling coalition, a alliance between the National Liberation Front (FLN) and the National Rally for Democracy (RND), which retains the absolute majority of seats in the National People's Assembly, despite a sharp decline in the FLN.
+The 2017 parliamentary elections were characterized by a low turnout of 35%, lower than the 43% turnout in the 2012 parliamentary elections.
+The ruling coalition, an alliance between the National Liberation Front (FLN) and the National Rally for Democracy (RND), retained the absolute majority of seats in the National People's Assembly, despite a sharp decline in seats won by FLN.

-Society in Algeria has been tense for several years due to the fall in the price of a barrel of oil with the government never having succeeded in ending the country's dependence on hydrocarbons, which represent 60% of the state budget.
-A large part of the population is encountering economic difficulties due to the impact of this fall in the national budget on the prices of basic necessities which are heavily subsidized by the state.
+Society in Algeria has been tense for several years due to the fall in oil prices, as income from hydrocarbons represented 60% of the state budget.
+A large part of the population encountered economic difficulties because the prices of basic necessities were heavily subsidized by the state.

 2019–20 Algerian protests

-President Abdelmadjid Tebboune, controversially elected in December 2019 following the massive protests known as "Hirak", initiated a constitutional reform at the start of his term which led to the holding of a referendum on November 1, 2020.
-President Tebboune declared that an early dissolution of the two chambers of parliament would take place in late 2020 if the new constitution is approved by the population.
-While the referendum was approved, the call for new election was delayed by the transfer of Tebboune to Germany for over two months to get treatment for COVID-19.
+President Abdelmadjid Tebboune, controversially elected in December 2019 following the protests known as "Hirak" ('The Movement'), initiated a constitutional reform at the start of his term which led to the holding of a referendum on November 1, 2020.
+President Tebboune declared that an early dissolution of the two chambers of parliament would take place in late 2020 if the new constitution was approved by voters.
+While the referendum was approved, the call for new election was delayed by Tebboune staying in Germany for over two months to get treatment for COVID-19.